-McKirdy one of three Hibs deadline day signings
+Hibs wait for McKirdy deal confirmation from Fifa

 "He's someone that shows his pitch personality and has a real desire to keep on improving."

-Kukharevych joins from French Ligue 1 side Troyes on a season-long loan deal.
+Kukharevych joins from French Ligue 1 side Troyes.
 The 21-year-old spent 14 months on loan at OH Leuven in the Belgian top-flight, playing 11 times without scoring.

 Johnson described Fish as "a dominant centre-back who is comfortable with the ball at his feet".